Table of contents:

 JESTA, or Japan Electronic System for Travel Authorization, is an upcoming online pre-approval system that will allow travelers from 71 visa-exempt countries to digitally register and get checked before entering Japan.
 Aimed at enhancing border security, streamlining entry processes, and preventing overstays during short visits (ranging from 14 to 90 days), JESTA is expected to launch earlier than the initially planned 2030 date.
 At a recent tourism promotion meeting, officials highlighted the urgency of its implementation, with plans to boost border controls effectively.
 Travelers from regions including Europe, the Americas, and Oceania will be required to use this system, marking a significant shift in Japan's approach to managing short-term visitors.What is JESTA?

-JESTA (Japan Electronic System for Travel Authorization in Japanese: „電子渡航認証システム“) is a planned online pre-approval procedure that allows visa-exempt travelers to register digitally before entry and to be pre-screened.
-This system is designed to efficiently control short stays (from 14 to 90 days), prevent overstays, and enhance border security [1] .
+JESTA (Japan Electronic System for Travel Authorization, in Japanese: „電子渡航認証システム“) is a planned online pre-authorization system that enables travelers exempt from visa requirements to digitally register and be checked in advance before their trip to Japan.
+This system aims to make it easier to monitor short stays (from 14 to 90 days), prevent overstays, and increase border security [1] .

 Purpose and Objectives